 “What does it say?”
 Andy asked after he gave up on making the words connect to something; it was impossible since he could only read Death.

 “They’re making an army,” she mumbled.

 Andy’s eyes glanced between the wall and her face.
 It was so strange because whatever she was seeing was completely different from what he could see.

 “Then why are they telling you about it?”

-“Because they’re looking for a leader,” she whispered, feeling the hair on her arms rise in fear.
+“I'm not sure it's for me in particular.
+It's a warning,” she whispered, feeling the hair on her arms rise in fear.

 She sighed heavily and closed her eyes.
 After what she read, she couldn’t just go back home and work.
 She sat on the ground and stared at the wall.

 “I’ve always been by myself when talking about demons and darkness.
 Everything I know is from old books and documentaries.”

 “I haven’t seen many dark fairies around me lately.”
 She frowned and leaned back on her hands.
 “Ah, this is getting complicated!”
 She turned her head in order to ask Andy something.
 Instead of a pair of wide owlish eyes, she was blinded by a flash.